Ahmad-Se-tech/teaching/index.md

 show_reading_time: false
 ---

 Hi!
-Our name are Mr. Sediqi, Mr. Sharma, and Mr. Antonio
+Our name are Mr. Sediqi, Mr. Sharma, and Mr. Antonio, Mr. Sharma is a poopy butt

 ### Development Environment